johnniewalker/svn-ancestry/README.md

 This means that, when we run the new project through the filter, in order to preserve their commit histories, we must not only `include` the project files at the current revision, but also `include` the paths of their ancestors.

-The question is: **How do we programmatically determine the paths of those ancestors?**
+The question is: **How do we determine the paths of those ancestors?**

 Also another issue is highlighted in the final paragraph of that [same section](http://svnbook.red-bean.com/en/1.8/svn.reposadmin.maint.html#svn.reposadmin.maint.filtering):